The key difference between acid and alkaline is that the pH of acids lies below pH 7 whereas the pH of alkaline is above pH 7.

 Acids and bases are two important concepts in chemistry.
 They have contradictory properties.
-Alkaline is a subset of bases, thus have all the basic characteristics.
-There are various methods to differentiate between acid and alkali which is described below.
+Alkaline is a subset of bases.
+Thus, it has all the basic characteristics.
+Besides, there are various methods to differentiate between acid and alkali which we will discuss below.

-Acids are defined in several ways by various scientists.
+There are several definitions for acids from different scientists.
 Arrhenius defines an acid as a substance that donates H3O+ ions in the solution.
-Bronsted- Lowry defines an acid as a substance that can donate a proton.
-Lewis acid definition is far more common than the above two.
+Whereas, Bronsted- Lowry defines an acid as a substance that can donate a proton.
+However, Lewis acid definition is far more common than the above two.
 According to it, any electron pair acceptor is an acid.
-According to the Arrhenius or Bronsted-Lowry definition, a compound should have a hydrogen and the ability to donate it as a proton to be an acid.
-But according to Lewis, there can be molecules, which don’t possess hydrogen, but can act as an acid.
+According to the Arrhenius or Bronsted-Lowry definition, a compound, to name it as an acid, should have hydrogen and the ability to donate it as a proton.
+But according to Lewis, there are molecules, which don’t possess hydrogen but can act as an acid.
 For example, BCl3 is a Lewis acid, because it can accept an electron pair.
-An alcohol can be a Bronsted-Lowry acid because it can donate a proton, however according to Lewis, it will be a base.
+Alcohol is a Bronsted-Lowry acid because it can donate a proton, however according to Lewis, it is a base.

-‘Alkaline’ is having alkali properties.
-Group 1 and group 2 elements, which are also known as alkali metals and alkaline earth metals are considered to be alkaline when they dissolve in water.
-Sodium hydroxide, potassium hydroxide, magnesium hydroxide, calcium carbonate are some of the examples.
 Arrhenius defines the bases as the substances that produce OH– in solutions.
-Above molecules form OH– when dissolved in water, therefore, act like bases.
+Above molecules form OH– when we dissolve them in water, therefore, act as bases.
 Alkaline solutions react easily with acids producing water and salt molecules.
 They show a pH value higher than 7 and turn red litmus to blue.
-There are other bases except alkaline bases like NH3.
+There are other bases except for alkaline bases like NH3.
 They also have the same basic properties.